In Propertybase you have the functionality to add, remove and edit picklists.

 Save and your picklist is update.

-Method 2 - You can delete the value and recreate it making sure you selected the Record Types.
+Method 2 - You can delete the value and recreate or replace it making sure you selected the Record Types.
 This is easy if you only have one value, if you have multiple use the other methods.

 Global Picklist Values